rekmarks/dotfiles/README.md

   - `ln -s ~/.config/nvim/init.vim ~/.vimrc
   - this creates a symbolic link named .vimrc in the home directory
 - `for `pyenv`, run `xcode-select --install `before installing using `homebrew
-- for migration scripts, run: chmod +x migration_files
+- for migration scripts, run: chmod +x migrate_files